Auxiliary Police

 To Join the Auxiliary

-Once in the department, the new applicant will be placed on a one-year probationary period.
+New auxiliary officers are placed on a one-year probationary period.
 This period serves as an introductory time where the applicant can display good moral character and show the officers that they can conduct themselves properly in strenuous situations.

 Activities